trinodb/trino/docs/src/main/sphinx/connector/hive-s3.rst

 You can enable S3 Select Pushdown using the ``s3_select_pushdown_enabled`` Hive session property, or using the ``hive.s3select-pushdown.enabled`` configuration property.
 The session property overrides the config property, allowing you enable or disable on a per-query basis.
+Non-filtering queries (``SELECT * FROM table``) are not pushed down to S3 Select, as they retrieve the entire object content.

+For uncompressed files, S3 Select scans ranges of bytes in parallel.
+The scan range requests run across the byte ranges of the internal Hive splits for the query fragments pushed down to S3 Select.
+Changes in the Hive connector :ref:`performance tuning configuration properties <hive-performance-tuning-configuration>` are likely to impact S3 Select pushdown performance.

 Understanding and tuning the maximum connections
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^